 Explain To Guests That You Will Need The Room During Work Hours

-While you obviously cannot do this while your guests are sleeping, if your work hours are during the day, you may be able to continue working as usual.
+But if your work hours are during the day, you may be able to continue working as usual.
 Explain to your guests that they need to treat you as though you are away at work even though you’re just a room away.
 It’s what you’d have to do if you had a job outside the home, after all.

 Show them the space that you will need to have left alone so that you can work.
 You don’t want their luggage on your desk or office chair, for example, when you want to start working.
 Point out things that should not be disturbed.